GunGro/H21-TIO4120/README.md

 ## Git

-The most often used commands are `git status`, to see which files are edited since the last commited change.
+The most often used command is `git status`, to see which files are edited since the last commited change.
 1. `git status`

 Once you are done with a file for the day, use `git status` to see which files are modified.
-Thereafter use `git add path_to_edited_file' to track the desired files.
+Thereafter use `git add path_to_edited_filer` to track the desired files.
 Use `git status` again to see what is tracked for the next commit.
 2. `git add path_to_file`

 Once you have tracked all the changes needed for the next commit, then you are ready to commit.
 Use `git commit -m "commit message"`.
 Please keep the commit messages short and descriptive of the work done since the last commit.